ateucher/lutz/cran-comments.md

 The spatial data for looking up time zones has been simplified as much as possible, balancing size and accuracy.
 I cannot reduce the size further without sacrificing the accuracy of the time zone boundaries to an unacceptable level.
+This has not changed since the previous release.

 ## revdepcheck results